bloominstituteoftechnology/React-Github-User-Card/README.md

 ### Task 1: Project Set Up

 - [ ] Create a forked copy of this project.
-- [ ] Add your team lead as collaborator on Github.
 - [ ] Clone your OWN version of the repository in your terminal
 - [ ] Use CRA to create a new React app in this repository
 - [ ] Create a new branch: git checkout -b `<firstName-lastName>`.